konstantd/Active_Network_Synthesis_Filters/README.md

      <img src="/HP_Butterworth/photos/HP_6.png"width = "80%">
 </p>

 We observe that low frequencies (below fs = 1.9231 kHz) are "cut" in the output.
-At the input we have 5 spikes while the output lacks the frequencies for 384.6 Hz and for 1346 Hz that are indeed below fs, which makes perfect sense since our circuit is an High pass filter.
+At the input we have 5 spikes while the output lacks the frequencies for 384.6 Hz and for 1346 Hz that are indeed below fs, which makes perfect sense since our circuit is a High Pass filter.
 At the same time, the correctness of the gain regulation is observed.
 The magnitude of the spikes at the output is greater (by approximately 3.1 times) than the spikes at the input, since we have a gain of 10dB.
 We conclude that the filter works properly, as all its requirements are met.

-### Low-Pass Chebyshev
+## Low-Pass Chebyshev

-We would like to implement a Band Elimination Inverse Chebyshev filter with the below requirements of frequencies and attenuation levels:
+We would like to implement a Low-Pass Chebyshev filter with the below requirements of frequencies and attenuation levels:

 - fp = 6 kHz
 - fs = 10.320 kHz
 - amax = 0.25 dB
 - amin = 26.25 dB
 - 0 dB

-In the below graph we can see the Transfer function of the filter.
+In the below graph we can see the **Transfer function** of the filter.
 It satisfies all the above requirements.

 <p allign = "center">
      <img src="/LP_Chebyshev/photos/LP_1.png"width = "80%">
 </p>

-Proceeding with the circuit, after using the script to calculate all the required components, below we can see the final schematic.
+Proceeding with the circuit, after using the script to calculate all the required **components**, below we can see the final ***schematic**.

 <p allign = "center">
      <img src="/LP_Chebyshev/photos/LP_2.png"width = "80%">